lowrycito/handbook/pages/study-manual-general-handbook-36-creating-changing-and-naming-new-units.md

 | Number of participating adults | 500 |
 | Number of participating youth (recommended, not required) | 100 |
 | Number of wards | 5 |

+- For more information, see “[Boundary and Leadership Proposals](https://lcr.churchofjesuschrist.org/boundary-proposals "https://lcr.churchofjesuschrist.org/boundary-proposals").”

 Districts are created from branches in a mission or an existing stake.
 There is not a minimum number of members or branches needed to create a district.